-- The coach wants the person being coached to feel some control of the process. - The coach respects the employee's wishes. - This is not just an event, but the beginning of a long-term coaching relationship designed to be of help to the person being coached.
+- The coach wants the person being coached to feel some control of the process - · The coach respects the employee's wishes - This is not just an event, but the beginning of a long-term coaching relationship designed to be of help to the person being coached

-A sample of what a list could contain is shown in the Coaching Topic Checklist.
+A sample of what a list could contain is shown on the following page.

 By having a series of topics identified with the direct input of the employee, the conversation is now guaranteed to focus on topics that are of genuine interest to the person being coached.

 This does not suggest that there shouldn't be times when the coach should suggest a topic that would be of value to be person being coached.
 Indeed, we strongly recommend that.
-However, when the topics discussed are ones selected by the person being coached, success becomes more likely.
+However, when topics discussed are ones selected by the person being coached, success generally goes up.